PrinceAcquahDarko/E-health/README.md

 * signing In
   users are required to sign or log in with their passwords and emails they used in registration

+## How to use app

+- User

+* Log in info@gmail.com as email
+* 123456 as passsword

+- Health

+For Doc 1

+* Log in Doc1@gmail.com as email
+* 123456 as passsword

+For Doc 1

+* Log in Doc2@gmail.com as email
+* 123456 as passsword

+For Doc 1

+* Log in Doc3@gmail.com as email
+* 123456 as passsword

+For Doc 1

+* Log in Doc4@gmail.com as email
+* 123456 as passsword

+For Nurse 1

+* Log in Nurse1@gmail.com as email
+* 123456 as passsword

+For Nurse 2

+* Log in Nurse2@gmail.com as email
+* 123456 as passsword

+For Nurse 3

+* Log in Nurse3@gmail.com as email
+* 123456 as passsword

+For Mid 1

+* Log in Mid1@gmail.com as email
+* 123456 as passsword

+# Sending A chat Request

+Sending a request to a personnel who is online automatically redirects you to the chat interface assuming you have already satisfied all conditions.

+If not online you will be able to chat if he or she comes online

+The personnel receives notifications on a chat